ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 array of octets, the on-the-wire representation of the Message to be handed down to the Protocol Stack.
 It consists of a Framer object with a single Action, Frame.
-Since the Framer depends on the protocol used at the application layer, it is bound to the Connection during the pre-establishment phase:
+Since the Framer depends on the protocol used at the application layer, it is bound to the Preconnection during the pre-establishment phase:

-Connection.FrameWith(Framer)
+Preconnection.FrameWith(Framer)

 OctetArray := Framer.Frame(Message)